sagarkoshti1990/sunbird-video-player/README.md

 # Getting Started
 For help getting started with a new Angular app, check out the [Angular CLI](https://angular.io/cli).
-If you have an Angular ≥ 9 CLI project, you could simply use our schematics to add sunbird-pdf-player library to it.
+If you have an Angular ≥ 9 CLI project, you could simply use our schematics to add sunbird-video-player library to it.

 ## Step 1: Installation